 Teaching English in Osaka

 The majority of English teachers will arrive in Osaka with a TEFL position already in place, with many of the larger language schools recruiting teachers from their home countries in a process that can take several months to complete.
 However, it is still possible to arrive on a tourist visa and seek employment once you’re there.
 Many smaller language schools are willing to hire teachers this way and there’s always the possibility of earning extra cash teaching private students.

 In general, salaries are quite good for TEFL teachers in Japan, especially so in Osaka.
 The average wage is somewhere near 125,000-250,000 JPY/month (approx. $1,500-3,100 US).
-Typically this is for a 25hr working week and teachers are expected to sign (at least) 6 month contracts, sometimes 12 months.
+Typically this is for a 25hr working week and teachers are expected to sign (at least) 6-month contracts, sometimes 12 months.
 Employers usually provide health insurance and paid holidays.
-Additional benefits that can be expected include: monthly travelling allowance (usually up to 25,000 JPY/month), assistance finding accommodation, and a contract completion bonus.
+Additional benefits that can be expected include a monthly travelling allowance (usually up to 25,000 JPY/month), assistance finding accommodation, and a contract completion bonus.

 Japan, like many eastern countries in recent times, has standard criteria for those wishing to teach in the country.
 English teachers are required to hold a bachelor’s degree (in any field) and it is advisable to have at least some teaching experience before you arrive.
 Osaka may not be quite as competitive as Tokyo for work but the better jobs usually go to the more experienced teacher.
 However, having a 100+hr TEFL certificate is a clear indication to potential employers that you have the basic skills necessary